Info Source | PJCCI

 Longueuil, Quebec J4K 0B9

-The Corporation has no account with the Receiver General of Canada.
-Therefore, each request made to The Jacques Cartier and Champlain Bridges Incorporated under the Access to Information Act must be accompanied by an application fee of $5.00, cheque or money order made payable to The Jacques Cartier and Champlain Bridges Incorporated.
-Please note that the $5.00 fee only applies to Access to Information Requests and that no fees are payable for Personal Information Requests.
+Please note: As the Corporation does not have an account with the Receiver General for Canada, each request made to The Jacques Cartier and Champlain Bridges Incorporated under the Access to Information Act must be accompanied by a cheque or money order for $5.00 made payable to The Jacques Cartier and Champlain Bridges Incorporated.

 The Jacques Cartier and Champlain Bridges Incorporated